smhurf/lewagon_challenges/07-Data-Engineering/03-Train-at-scale/01-GCP-Setup/README.md

 </summary>

-  From your terminal, go to the TaxiFareModel project that you created yesterday:
+  From your terminal, go to the TaxiFareModel project that you created:

   ``` bash
   cd ~/code/<user.github_nickname>/TaxiFareModel